3rd Annual Learning for Dynamics & Control Conference

 - Conference: June 7-8, 2021.

 - Submissions are limited to 10 pages in PMLR format with unlimited allowance for references (Latex Style Sheet).
-In their submission, authors may point to an arXiv tech report if they wish.
+We updated the template on November 13 to fix an issue with \includegraphics.
+In their submission, authors may point to a tech report if they wish, e.g. on arXiv or on a personal webpage.

 - L4DC reviewing is single blind.